TianheMICALab/SimCXL/README.md

 CXL accelerators require customization of device functionality based on specific user requirements.
 We provide a simple Load Store Unit (LSU) as an example.
 The LSU includes a device cache; it accesses host memory at cacheline granularity via the CXL.cache protocol and caches the data locally.
 For a concrete example, please refer to `configs/example/gem5_library/x86-cxl-type1-with-ruby.py`.

+Notes:
+1. By default, the three CXL device configurations boot using KVM (taking approximately 10+ seconds).
+Upon entering the full system, the simulation automatically switches to the Timing CPU to execute test programs.
+If KVM is unavailable, it can be replaced with the Atomic CPU, though this will increase the full-system boot time to approximately 30 minutes.

+2. The Ruby subsystem is significantly slower than the Classic subsystem.
+To accelerate experiments, we recommend reducing the experimental scale and running multiple gem5 instances in parallel.

+3. Currently, the ATS address translation mechanism and the Back-Invalidate mechanism are not yet implemented.

 ## Citation
 If you find SimCXL useful for your own work, please cite our papers as follows.
 ```tex